alinex/node-validator/README.md

 Also see the interval validator for time ranges without context.

+### emails

+There are a lot of crazy possibilities in the RFC2822 which  specifies the Email format.
+Perhaps it came from letting different existing email systems represented their account, to encompass anything that was valid before.

+So this check will not aim to allow all emails allowed through RFC but only those which are reasonable and commonly used.

+__Sanitize options:__

+- `lowerCase` domain and gmail addresses completely
+- `normalize` (boolean) remove tags, alternative domains and subdomains

+__Check options:__

+- `checkServer` (boolean) also check for working email servers

 ### file

 Check the value as valid file or directory entry.